Psalm 23:3,4 AMP

 Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.

 The road to our true home is narrow.
 Let God’s staff guide you and His rod protect you.
 Find comfort in them, don’t from them.
 It may seem that you are going through more than your unbelieving friends or family members.
 But you are in training.
 You have to live out God’s purpose for your life.
-God corrects you because He loves you.
-Jesus Himself had to walk through His own valleys on earth.
-Hebrews 5:7-10 NIV:
+God corrects you because He loves you

 During the days of Jesus’ life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
 Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him and was designated by God to be high priest in the order of Melchizedek.